On the computation of zone and double zone diagrams: Proofs of the convergence theorems and related claims

 a contradiction. \end{proof}

-In the next claims several subtler properties of $\dom$ and $\Dom$ will be derived.
-Lemma ~\ref{lem:AntiIntersec_dom} and Proposition ~\ref{prop:mDomM} generalize \cite[Lemma ~3.1]{AMTn} and \cite[Lemma ~5.1]{AMTn} respectively, and are partly inspired by them. \begin{lem} Let $(X,d)$ be a metric space and let $P=(P_k)_{k\in K}$ be a tuple of nonempty subsets of $X$ such that for all $k\in K$,
+The next claims discuss several subtler properties of $\dom$ and $\Dom$.
+Lemma \bref{lem:AntiIntersec_dom} and Proposition \bref{prop:mDomM} generalize \cite[Lemma 3.1]{AMTn} and \cite[Lemma 5.1]{AMTn} respectively, and are partly inspired by them. \begin{lem} Let $(X,d)$ be a metric space and let $P=(P_k)_{k\in K}$ be a tuple of nonempty subsets of $X$ having the property that for all $k\in K$,